arsh-k/pde-on-gpu-arsh-kumbhat/lecture3/README.md

 ### Exercise 4

-We take up the problem solved in Exercise 1 and attempt to find a parameter suitable for our pseudo time-steps, we observed that for an re (Reynolds number) of 1.1 or 1 times 2π the number of iterations per finite difference cell (iter/nx) is the lowest for our solver to converge.
+We take up the problem solved in Exercise 1 and attempt to find a parameter suitable for our pseudo time-steps that will help accelerate our convergence. we observed that for an re (Reynolds number) of 1.1 or 1 times 2π the number of iterations per finite difference cell (iter/nx) is the lowest for our solver to converge.

 ![Figure 5](./docs/parametric_estimation.png)